beauty

 FICO / FULL framework: you invest, we run the store end-to-end — staffing, inventory, merchandising, marketing.
 Fully passive.

-Proven format ready for Chennai, Bengaluru, and Hyderabad with institutional retail partnerships already in place.
+Proven format ready for Chennai, Bengaluru, and Hyderabad with institutional retail partnerships in place.
 Scalable, repeatable, de-risked.

 FULL vs FICO.

-Same store.
-Different capital.
+same store. different capital.

 Choose based on your ticket size and your comfort with inventory ownership.
 Operationally, the two stores are indistinguishable.

-Four stages.
+four stages.

 You deploy capital.
 MYOTO deploys expertise.
 Every stage is handled by the Abraf Group's retail operations team.